 Health care facilities and small health care providers generate medical waste of a varying nature:

-Each provider must implement a waste treatment procedure for handing the various types of waste generated.
+Each provider must implement a waste treatment procedure to handle the various types of waste generated.
 Therefore, it is important to segregate waste after care or a medical intervention has been performed.

 In particular, implementing a waste segregation and disposal procedure for biohazardous waste is essential in preventing nosocomial infections (health care-associated infections).